 It’s crucial that you drink moderate to large amounts of water.
 Do not consume more than 2 quarts in an hour, however.
 It is fine to mix in a few sports drinks for flavor but try to stick primarily to water for fluid intake.
 Drinking enough water will ease the withdrawal symptoms and allow the body to flush the toxins out of your body more easily.
 Avoid caffeinated drinks like tea and coffee as much as possible.
 Your sleep patterns will already be very disturbed.
 These drinks only exacerbate that and will not help calm yourself.

-It is very important for you to drink around 100 ounces of water every day to wash off the chemicals, toxins and alcohol from your body.
+It is very important for you to drink around 100 ounces of water every day to wash off the chemicals, toxins and alcohol from your body (it’s where cleanse products for detox come in handy).
 Drinking water at regular intervals will also help you to combat dehydration caused by alcohol consumption.

 3. Have enough vitamin B